john-org/2-react-Intro/readme.md

 ## State

 State is data at a particular moment in time.
-It’s the present “state” of your data.
+It’s the current “state” of your data.

 Today’s more popular JavaScript frameworks, including React and Vue, use state plus components to make managing the UI easier.